 Let's get started!

-Ok, you now that you have the fundamentals let's begin.
+Now that you have the fundamentals let's begin.
 We will explain some of the feature considerations as we go.

 FYI: Scorecard information is saved automatically as you build your scorecard.
 No need to save.